Skip to content

 The CalMac ferry brought me from Wemyss Bay to Rothesay, on the Isle of Bute.
 It was quite windy on deck, so some people might have seen more of me than I intended!
 The risks of wearing a kilt…

-After returning to the mainland, I skipped a train to have some fish & chips from Macari’s, a place that came highly recommended to me.
-No place to eat in inside, but luckily the seagulls left me in piece.
+After returning to the mainland, I skipped a train and take some time to have fish & chips from Macari’s, a place that was highly recommended to me.
+No place to eat in inside, but luckily the seagulls left me in piece while I enjoyed my food sitting on a bench outside.

 Back to Lothian

-Even though I’m staying in Glasgow, this Sunday I headed east again, actually past Edinburgh, to Dirleton Castle in East Lothian…
+Even though I’m staying in Glasgow, this Sunday I headed east again, even past Edinburgh, to Dirleton Castle in East Lothian…

 For dinner I went to Buck’s Bar.
 Not sure why I put this place on my list, but I think The King burger on the menu had something to do with that: fried chicken with spicy peanut and sriracha satay sauce with sweet chilli jam.